2018 KAYAK CAMPS FOR ADULTS AND TEENS

 What To Bring: hat with a brim, towel, sunscreen, and water.
 Wear comfortable clothes that can get wet (synthetics dry faster) and/or a bathing suit.

 Lead Instructor: Travis Kulcsar is a white water raft guide turned sea kayak guide.
 He has paddled in various places in the world from the Grand Canyon to New Zealand.
 He loves paddling new water--rivers or open water paddles; yet coming to Whidbey Island every year to lead tours has been a blessing to him because he loves to share this magical place with others.
 Travis coaches childrens’ swim programs and has lead many children’s kayak tours.
 This will be his 3rd year running the kids camp for us.

 Dates/Time: Mon-Fri | July 2-6 | 2:00-4:30pm

 Location: Monday-Thursday will at Goss Lake Public Boat launch; Friday at the Langley Marina.

 Youth Ages 12 - 17

-We are happy to recommend local kayak instructors, including our own guides, who accept private clients and/or teach small group classes here on Whidbey.
-Please contact us and include what exactly you need help with and we're happy to try to point you in the right direction!
+We can be available for private instruction and shorter key skill sessions, but we get very busy during the summer.
+We are happy to recommend other local kayak instructors who accept private clients and/or teach small group classes here on Whidbey.
+Please email us at firstname.lastname@example.org and include what exactly you need help with and we're happy to try to point you in the right direction!